wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/JavaScript/TypeSystem/TypeScript-Reference.md

-- [Awesome TypeScript【Project】](https://github.com/dzharii/awesome-typescript): A collection of awesome TypeScript resources for client-side and server-side development.
+- [Awesome TypeScript #Project# ](https://github.com/dzharii/awesome-typescript): A collection of awesome TypeScript resources for client-side and server-side development.
 Write your awesome JavaScript in TypeScript.
 Inspired by the awesome lists.

-- [TypeScript Handbook【Project】](https://github.com/Microsoft/TypeScript-Handbook): The TypeScript Handbook is a comprehensive guide to the TypeScript language.
+- [TypeScript Handbook #Project# ](https://github.com/Microsoft/TypeScript-Handbook): The TypeScript Handbook is a comprehensive guide to the TypeScript language.